 Shiatsu is an oriental bodywork technique that balances the body’s energies and strengthens the internal organs.
 To determine the state of energy of the client the practitioner use visual clues such as the condition of hair, skin, nails, eyes, the sound of the client’s voice, tightness or softness in certain places on the body, pulse points and asking questions.
 There is often a central focus on the abdomen which like the feet in reflexology has a story to tell that reflects the entire health of the individual.

-Massage therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy. or reflexology or one of the many massage techniques that are available today.
+Therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy. or reflexology or one of the many techniques that are available today.
 How do you choose which technique is best for you?

-How to best select a massage therapist for your needs.
+How to best select a therapist for your needs.

 Any technique is only as good as the practitioner who performs it.
 Massage is so personal that first and foremost it is important to trust and like your therapist.
 You will probably see them again and again.
 A friend may recommend someone to you.
 Or you may look in the yellow pages or answer an ad in the paper.
 There are key questions to ask your therapist before making an appointment.